Roasted-Sugar-Maple-Nuts/ENSE271Project/activity2/Taishi/lofi_prototypes/interactive_ida/README.md

 ### Minimum Documentation
 If the IDA map is not possible, the documentation for GA reasoning should at the very least be easily accessible.
-Instead of modifying the table, clicking a cell might link to a seperate page, then scroll down to the appropriate GA.
+Instead of modifying the table, clicking a cell might link to a seperate course page, then scroll down to the appropriate GA.